 Outdoor travelers will enjoy the Mala Compra trail.
 Park at Hammock’s Bing’s Landing on the west side of A1A (one of several access points).
 Hike or bike the 1.5-mile trail to the beach through the maritime oak hammock and also ocean scrub.

 Mala Compra Trail, Hammock

 Or choose to mountain bike the more advanced, technical 5.5-mile trail.
 Or if you also only wish to visit the beach, drive the Mala Compra Beach road directly to the beach.
 Whether hiking or driving, the serenity of the beach and coquina rock formations is your reward.

 Get Your Barbecue Fix

 After the beach, follow your nose to Captain’s BBQ located at Bing’s Landing.
 According to locals, and anyone who has dined here, Captain’s is one of the best barbecue joints around.
 Pulled pork sandwiches, beef brisket, and smoked turkey sandwiches coupled with collard greens, cucumber salad, mac & cheese, and also smoked baked beans make it finger-lickin’ good.
 Chase the meal with a homemade cheesecake while overlooking the Intracoastal Waterway.

 Florida Agricultural Museum

 Become a Florida Cracker at the Florida Agricultural Museum.
 Take a walking tour of the state’s “ag” heritage spanning the 1880s to the 1940s.
-Explore a pioneer homestead, visit a turn of the century store, admire horses and farm animals, or take a guided trail ride (call for reservations) in the surrounding countryside.
-Peer into barns, a sawmill, the granary and a commissary stocked with goods, tools and furniture.
-You will likely gain appreciation for the challenges of Florida’s rural living.
+Explore a pioneer homestead, visit a turn of the century store, admire horses and farm animals, or also take a guided trail ride (call for reservations) in the surrounding countryside.
+Peer into barns, a sawmill, the granary, and a commissary stocked with goods, tools, and also furniture.
+You will also likely gain an appreciation for the challenges of Florida’s rural living.

 Meet a Princess